Cloud

 IL6 Additional Requirements

 One of the most notable changes from IL4 or IL5 comes from how a CSO is accessed.
 CSOs are not accessed via a Non-classified Internet Protocol Router Network (NIPRNet), but instead via a Secret Internet Protocol Router Network (SIPRNet).
 The CSP is also responsible for ensuring that DoD and National Security System (NSS) Public Key Infrastructure (PKI) certificates are enforced for CSP or DoD authentication.
 Just as with IL4 or IL5, the CSO must also meet the Jurisdiction/Location Requirements by ensuring all data stored and processed for or by the DoD resides in a facility under the exclusive legal jurisdiction of the US.
-What does change however, is that the facilities themselves will need to be classified to store, process, and transmit SECRET data.
+What does change, however, is that the facilities themselves will need to be classified to store, process, and transmit SECRET data.
 A CSO infrastructure at IL6 is a SIPRNet enclave and is considered a closed self-contained environment for the CSO processing, storage, and management planes only connected to SIPRNet.
 Facilities must follow the DoD Manual (DoDM) 5200.01 Volume 3, DoD Information Security Program: Protection of Classified Information.

 Personnel requirements for CSPs also change considerably at IL6.
 CSP personnel operating the IL6 CSO must all be US citizens who have gone through a favorably adjusted Single Scope Background Investigation (SSBI).
 The CSP personnel must also possess a clearance at the appropriate level for the classified information stored, processed, or transmitted.
 Finally, awareness and training requirements for CSP personnel may require additional implementations as defined in DoD 8570.01-M, Information Assurance Workforce Improvement Program.
 DoD 8570.01-M can be optional, per the DoD CC SRG, “The determination to not levy DoD 8570.01-M on commercial CSPs is based on the complexities of attempting to change how a commercial CSP that serves customers outside of DoD hires and trains personnel.”
-Therefore, CSPs must work with their DoD Mission Owner to appropriately define awareness and training requirements outside of the standard role-based security training which is provided to CSP personnel operating the IL6 CSO.
+Therefore, CSPs must work with their DoD Mission Owner to appropriately define awareness and training requirements outside the standard role-based security training which is provided to CSP personnel operating the IL6 CSO.